project-arcana/clean-core/README.md

 * traits types and values are not suffixed with `_t` or `_v`
 * no `volatile` support
 * no `unique_ptr<T[]>`
+* some interfaces are stricter to prevent easy mistakes

 ## New Features